mchmarny/restme/README.md

 3. Apply the configuration

-> When promoted for the `GCP Project ID`, enter your existing project code and confirm with `yes` the terraform displayed plan
+> When promoted for the `GCP Project ID`, enter your existing project code, `GitHub Repo` name, and confirm with `yes` the terraform displayed plan

 ```sh
 terraform apply